srinandan/srinandans-hybrid/README.md

 * `overlays/templates`: This folder contains templates that are used to generate Kubernetes manifests
 * `overlays/instance1`: Create a folder per Apigee Instance. `instance1` is a placeholder name.
 An Apigee instance is a Apigee hybrid runtime installed in a region or data center.
 * `overlays/instance1/<sub folders>`: Each sub folder inside the `instance1` folder is a feature or property.
 They're enabled/disabled as necessary in an instance
+* `overlays/instance1/environments/<env-name>`: There is a folder for each Apigee environment.
+Within each folder, there can be further sub-folders to enable/disable features per Apigee Environment.

 ```sh
 .